MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Introduction

 \section{Introduction}

-Through collaboration and assistance, robots could significantly augment human capabilities across diverse sectors, including smart manufacturing, healthcare, agriculture, and construction.
+Through collaboration and assistance, robots could significantly augment human capabilities across diverse sectors, including smart manufacturing, healthcare, agriculture, construction and many others.
 Indeed, they can complement the critical and adaptive decision-making skills of human workers with higher precision and consistency in repetitive tasks.
 However, one challenge prohibiting human-robot collaboration is the safety of workers in the presence of robots.
 To act safely and effectively together, continuous knowledge of future human motion and location in the common workspace with a measure of uncertainty is pivotal.
 This real-time awareness allows robots to adjust their trajectories to avoid collision and perform precise collaborative tasks~\cite{EnhancedHRC2023, NMPC-ECBF2023, ARMCHAIR2022}.

 Humans can predict future events based on their self-constructed models of physical and socio-cultural systems.
 This skill, developed from childhood through observation and active participation in society, enables them to anticipate others' movements.
-Researchers are now trying to transfer this capability often refered as "Theory of mind"~\cite{doherty2009theory} to machines by training them to learn similar motion estimation tasks.
-Current methodologies fall into two primary categories: Human Motion Forecasting (see Section~\ref{subsec:human_motion_forecasting}) and Human Motion Generation (see Section~\ref{subsec:human_motion_generation}).
+Researchers are now trying to transfer this capability to machines by training them to learn similar motion estimation tasks.
+Current methodologies fall into two main categories: Human Motion Forecasting (Section~\ref{subsec:human_motion_forecasting}) and Human Motion Generation (Section~\ref{subsec:human_motion_generation}).
 While the former uses only a short input sequence of skeletal motion to predict its future trajectory, the latter relies exclusively on textual prompts to generate motion sequences.

 Despite advancements in text-to-motion models, challenges remain in controlling generation due to the expansive action space a simple prompt can describe, which may not always align with human expectations or behavior.
+Moreover, while some text-to-motion methods have been adapted to perform tasks like motion editing or motion prediction by conditioning their generative process on motion data during sampling, our study demonstrates that, since they are only fed with textual prompts during training, our method consistently outperforms them in terms of accuracy metrics.